Lemoncode/react-alicante-hooks-workshop/01-basic/04 ajax-field-change/Readme.md

 the call.

 > Note down: ideally we should implement some kind of debounce behavior, we will
-> implement this as an excercise later on.
+> implement this as an exercise later on.

 # Steps